The 6 Oldest Dogs Ever Six Elderly Dogs Who Defied All the Odds

 A look at the oldest dogs ever on record, this article will show you that with proper care and a healthy diet, your dog could stay with you for much longer than you think.
 Check out these record-holding dogs' stories here.

-While we can attempt to predict the average lifespan of a dog based on breed, every so often a special pooch manages to shatter the odds by living well beyond their intended years.
-While hardly the norm, the dogs in this list have made a name for themselves as being among the oldest dogs ever on record.
+While we can attempt to predict the average lifespan of a dog based on breed, every so often, a special pooch manages to shatter the odds by living well beyond its intended years.
+While hardly the norm, the dogs in this list have made a name for themselves as among the oldest dogs on record.

 Max